 A fourth generation Oregon native, Abel is well acquainted with the forests, fields, and people of the Pacific Northwest where he has farmed, tended land, and indulged in the culture for many years.
 Abel has been Aprovecho’s Land Steward since 2006.
-He is a part-time director and teacher of the Adult Education programs.
-Together with his wife Tao Orion, he directs the Ethnoecology and Agricultural Traditions project.
-Abel has a B.S. degree in Land Stewardship for Sustainable Communities from Humboldt State University.
+He co-teaches and directs Aprovecho’ Permaculture programs including the Agroecology and Permaculture Internship, the Permaculture Design Course, and the Permaculture weekend workshop series.
+He is also a member of Aprovecho’s steering committee.
+In addition to his work with Aprovecho, Abel is on the board of Agriculture and Community Land Trust, is the Riparian Project Coordinator for the Coast Fork Willamette River Watershed Council, and co-owner of Resilience Permaculture Design, a whole systems design firm specializing in farm and forestry planning and ecological restoration.
+Abel has a B.S. degree in Land Stewardship for Sustainable Communities from Humboldt State University and a certificate of Permaculture Design from Douglas and Sam Bullock of Orcas Island, Washington.

 Tao grew up in Santa Cruz, CA and graduated from UC Santa Cruz majoring in Environmental Studies with a focus on Agroecology and Sustainable Agriculture.
 She participated in the 2001 Apprenticeship in Ecological Horticulture at the UC Center for Agroecology and Sustainable Food Systems.
 She was inspired to learn more about integrated systems and completed a Permaculture Design Course at Crystal Waters Ecovillage in Australia in 2002.
-After managing two organic farms in New Mexico and the garden at Aprovecho, she is currently helping create and maintain the perennial landscape and water harvesting system, as well as helping to coordinate the adult education programs and serving on the steering committee.
+After managing two organic farms in New Mexico and the garden at Aprovecho, she is currently helping to coordinate the adult education programs and serving on the steering committee.
 She loves hiking, hot springs, swimming in wild waters, food preparation a la Nourishing Traditions, and planting perennial polycultures.

 Director, Natural Building Programs